MICROSCOPE instrument in-flight characterization

 \section{Control laws optimization}

 The electrostatic sensor control loop is schematized in Fig. \ref{fig:loop}.
-The test-mass is surrounded by a set of electrodes, so that a test-mass motion induces a variation of the gaps between the mass and the electrodes in regard, and therefore a variation of the corresponding capacitance.
+This is valid for any degree of freedom of any of the four Inertial Sensors.
+The test-mass is surrounded by a set of electrodes, so that a test-mass motion induces a variation of capacitance between the mass and the electrodes in regard.
 This variation is measured by a capacitive detector whose output signal is digitized.
 By combining the outputs of the different electrode couples, the test-mass position and rotation are deduced along the six degrees of freedom.
 A corrector computes the voltage to be applied onto the electrodes in order to compensate for the test-mass motion and to keep it centered.
 The computed voltage is converted back into an analog signal before being amplified.
 An electrical potential is applied asymetrically by the electrodes in order to develop an actuation force opposed to the test-mass displacement.
 The electrostatic actuation keeps the test-mass motionless inside the satellite, and therefore provides a measurement of the acceleration necessary to compensate all other ``natural'' accelerations of the test-mass relatively to the satellite.
 Ref. \cite{liorzoucqg2} gives the detailed operation and equations of the electrostatic accelerometer along all axes.